Breakfast: is it really so important?

 By Thiyagarajan Sivapriya, M.Sc, M. Phil

 Overweight and obesity in youths have increased during the past decades and are associated with different physical and psychosocial health problems .
 Overweight is caused by a long-term positive energy balance occurring when the energy intake outweighs the energy expenditure .
-The aetiology of obesity in adolescents is complex although notable among them is breakfast skipping.
+The etiology of obesity in adolescents is complex although notable among them is breakfast skipping.

 - Affenito SG.
 Breakfast: a missed opportunity.J Am Diet Assoc.
 2007; 107:565–69.